NativeScript/nativescript-cli/PLUGINS.md

 │   └── package.json
 └── platforms/
     ├── android/
+    │   └── res/ (suggestion) + link
     │   └── AndroidManifest.xml
-    │   └── include.gradle  (suggestion)
     └── ios/
         └── Info.plist
 ```

 * `index.js`: This file is the CommonJS module which exposes the native API.
 You can use platform-specific `*.platform.js` files.
 For example: `index.ios.js` and `index.android.js`.
 During the plugin installation, the NativeScript CLI will copy the platform resources to the `tns_modules` subdirectory in the correct platform destination in the `platforms` directory of your project.<br/>Alternatively, you can give any name to this CommonJS module.
 In this case, however, you need to point to this file by setting the `main` key in the `package.json` for the plugin.
 For more information, see [Folders as Modules](https://nodejs.org/api/modules.html#modules_folders_as_modules).
 * `package.json`: This file contains the metadata for your plugin.
 It sets the supported runtimes, the plugin name and version and any dependencies.
 The `package.json` specification is described in detail below.
 * `platforms\android\AndroidManifest.xml`: This file describes any specific configuration changes required for your plugin to work.
 For example: required permissions.
-For more information about the format of `AndroidManifest.xml`, see [App Manifest](http://developer.android.com/guide/topics/manifest/manifest-intro.html).<br/>During the plugin installation, the NativeScript CLI will merge the plugin `AndroidManifest.xml` with the `AndroidManifest.xml` for your project.
+For more information about the format of `AndroidManifest.xml`, see [App Manifest](http://developer.android.com/guide/topics/manifest/manifest-intro.html).<br/>During the build phase, the gradle build system will merge the plugin `AndroidManifest.xml` with the `AndroidManifest.xml` for your project (suggestion).
 The NativeScript CLI will not resolve any contradicting or duplicate entries during the merge.
 After the plugin is installed, you need to manually resolve such issues.
 * `platforms\android\include.gradle': This file can change the native configuration.For example native dependencies, build types and configurations.
-For more information about the format of 'include.gradle', see [include.gradle file](#includegradle-specification).  (remove) .<br/>During the plugin installation, the NativeScript CLI will merge the plugin `AndroidManifest.xml` with the `AndroidManifest.xml` for your project. (remove) (suggestion)
+For more information about the format of 'include.gradle', see [include.gradle file](#includegradle-specification). (suggestion)
 * `platforms\ios\Info.plist`: This file describes any specific configuration changes required for your plugin to work.
 For example: required permissions.
 For more information about the format of `Info.plist`, see [About Information Property List Files](https://developer.apple.com/library/ios/documentation/General/Reference/InfoPlistKeyReference/Articles/AboutInformationPropertyListFiles.html).<br/>During the plugin installation, the NativeScript CLI will merge the plugin `Info.plist` with the `Info.plist` for your project.
 The NativeScript CLI will not resolve any contradicting or duplicate entries during the merge.
 After the plugin is installed, you need to manually resolve such issues.

 NativeScript plugins which contain both native Android and iOS libraries might have the following directory structure.